onur-zengin/python-cisco-iosxr/README.md

     the background (as a daemon-like process) and use subThreads to re-assess the usable PNI egress capacity and recalculate the actual `risk_factor` in the preferred polling frequency, using the data collected by probe.

-For any PNI interface and its available physical egress capacity to be considered as 'usable', it must satisfy the
+   For any PNI interface and its available physical egress capacity to be considered 'usable', it must satisfy the
     following requirements;

     - Interface operational status MUST be `UP` (this will typically be a Ethernet Bundle interface, and in the